 Feedback Horror Stories

 Getting the wrong kind of feedback at the wrong time can reprogram the neural pathways of your brain.
 So yes, there are consequences to getting bad feedback.

 Here is a dating analogy.
-Let’s say I just love to date bad boys but keep wondering why they’re so bad for me.
-Or that I only date selfish people and keep wondering why they’re so selfish.
+Let’s say I love to date bad boys, but keep wondering why they’re so bad for me.
+Or I only date selfish people, and keep wondering why they’re so selfish.
 This is the same with writing.

 In the Writing Gym salons, we give you feedback that boosts your confidence and inspires your writing.
 We give feedback based on neuroscience.
-One of the things that I wrote about in my book is that your brain was intended to function in a certain way.
+In my book, I wrote about how your brain is intended to function in a certain way.